TimoIllusion/simple-ai-benchmarking/README.md

 A collection of simple scripts and notebooks to quickly run reproducible tests on a variety of hardware and software for AI workloads.

+## Simple setup: Install as package

+1. Clone this repository.

+2. Create a conda environment via `conda create -n saibench python=3.8 -y` and activate it `conda activate saibench`.

+3. Go into the directory of this cloned repo and run `pip install .`.
+Optionally install CUDA in your system or environment afterwards.

+4. Run `sai_benchmark` in a console with activated environment

 ## Setup for NVIDIA GPUs

 Run `SETUP.bat` (only for windows) or follow these steps: